Cubital tunnel syndrome

 The ulnar nerve being compressed on the inside of the elbow

 The ulnar nerve is one of three main nerves which runs from your spine to your hand.
-It provides feeling to your little finger and ring finger and powers the small muscles of your hand.
+It provides feeling to your little finger and ring finger, and powers the small muscles of your hand.
 It is vital for hand function.

-Cubital tunnel syndrome is when your ulnar nerve gets compressed (squeezed) or irritated within the tunnel found on the inside of your elbow (where your ‘funny bone’ is).
-This compression or irritation stops the nerve from working correctly.
+• irritated in the tunnel found on the inside of your elbow (where your ‘funny bone’ is).

 What are the symptoms?